MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/admin/connect-yammer.md

 [!INCLUDE [cc-use-advanced-settings](../includes/cc-use-advanced-settings.md)]
 ::: moniker-end

-[!INCLUDE[pn_yammer](../includes/pn-yammer.md)] gives colleagues at your organization a central place to have conversations, create and edit documents, and share information without sending a single email or attending any meetings.
+[!INCLUDE[pn_yammer](../includes/pn-yammer.md)] provides your organization a central place to have conversations, create and edit documents, and share information without sending a single email or attending any meetings.

  After you set up your organization to work with [!INCLUDE[pn_yammer](../includes/pn-yammer.md)], employees will see posts in a newsfeed on their [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps dashboard whenever people update customer info, and they’ll be able to join in the conversation with their own posts.